- Date : 26/06/2020

 This is probably why the push for digital payments methods has come in the form of discounts and incentives for buyers.
 E-commerce sites, in particular, stand to gain a lot by making people comfortable with the idea of paying for products and services through digital transfers.

-This is likely to be a significant game changer that will break barriers for adoption of digital payment methods, especially in rural areas.
+This is likely to be a significant game-changer that will break barriers for adoption of digital payment methods, especially in rural areas.

-Ground Impact of the digital payment revolution
+Ground Impact of the digital payments revolution